ZWasilonek/school-panel-control-webapp/README.md

 ## Project presentation
-There is a codeschool.sql file prepared for loading in the directory src/main/webapp/META-INF/sql.
+There is a codeschool.sql file prepared for loading in the directory src/main/webapp/META-INF/sql <br>
 After loading the template into the database, we will be able to log in as:

 * ordinary user without additional privileges: